 Before you start: setup

 How you set up your kitchen before you start cooking determines how smoothly the next two hours go.
+When I tested this with clients, the single biggest difference between a 2-hour session and a 3-hour session was whether the counter was clear before the oven turned on.
 Take five minutes to do this before you turn on a single burner:

 - Clear your counter.
 You need workspace to chop, season, and assemble.
 Dishes in the sink, items on the counter, all of it goes somewhere else.
 You're running a mini kitchen prep station for the next two hours.